 The criminal appeals process is highly complex.
 Defendants who intend to appeal their convictions or sentences, known as “appellants,” are strongly advised to seek legal representation from an experienced criminal defense lawyer.
 Appellants are also advised to move quickly, as 210 Pa.
 Code Rule 903 sets a 30-day deadline for filing a notice of appeal.

-Prior to filing, the appellant and his or her attorney must identify the legal grounds upon which the appeal will proceed.
+Prior to filing, the appellant and his or her attorney for cases in Pennsylvania courts of appeals must identify the legal grounds upon which the appeal will proceed.
 You cannot appeal a conviction simply because you dislike the ruling or its consequences: there must be a legitimate legal reason supporting your position.
 Some of the more common scenarios which lead to criminal appeals include:

 In all criminal prosecutions, the accused shall enjoy the right to a speedy and public trial, by an impartial jury of the state and district wherein the crime shall have been committed… and to be informed of the nature and cause of the accusation; to be confronted with the witnesses against him; to have compulsory process for obtaining witnesses in his favor, and to have the assistance of counsel for his defense.